awslabs/mlspace/frontend/docs/user-guide/notebooks.md

 ## Create a Notebook Instance

-All notebook instances in MLSpace must be associated with a project.
+All notebook instances in {{ $params.APPLICATION_NAME }} must be associated with a project.
 After navigating to the notebook list within the context of project you can create a notebook by clicking the "Create notebook instance" button in the top right of the table.